 Why has sugar gotten such a bad rap over the past decade or two?
-Twenty years ago, we would shovel in the Halloween sugar hit without giving a negative thought to "managing it," but over the years, we've come to understand that too much sugar is unhealthy and can cause weight gain, Type 2 Diabetes and tooth decay.
+Twenty years ago, we would shovel in the Halloween sugar hit without giving a negative thought to “managing it,” but over the years, we’ve come to understand that too much sugar can be unhealthy.

 In addition, foods high in sugar make you feel full temporarily, but that also takes up the space your body has reserved for healthy foods it really needs.
 High-sugar foods don’t have the nutrients essential to your body’s health and functions.
 Many are turning to a sugar-free lifestyle, but few are willing to inflict that on children, especially during the Halloween season!
 Instead, here are some easy ways to at least manage the Halloween sugar hit:

 Fill up first